 This soup is sold in the freezer section.
 It comes in a little semi-hard plastic bowl covered with a peel-off plastic film, and it is packaged inside a cardboard case.
 The soup contains chicken broth, carrots, kale, sugar snap peas, a bit of cilantro, and about six chicken wontons or dumplings.
 This is a solid, satisfying soup.

 To prepare, remove the bowl from the outer cardboard container.
 Lift a small opening on the film cover and add water to the bowl’s fill line (approximately 5 ounces).
 Microwave on high for 4.5 to 5 minutes, then let stand for 1 minute before carefully removing the cover and serving.

 The package says this soup serves one person, but if you’re serving it as a side dish alongside other food, it easily serves two people.
 Because of its single-serving packaging and the fact that you can eat directly out of the bowl in which it is cooked, this is an easy soup to take to work for lunch if you have access to a microwave.

 Aldi’s Chinese food is a good, wallet-friendly substitute for takeout.
-Most products are outstanding, with only a few rare exceptions.
-Highly recommended.
+Most products are good, with only a few rare exceptions.
+Recommended.